top of page

 American Big Guys Throwing Team A Not for Profit Organization Established 1989

 Sessions are for girls and boys from the 7th grade through 12th grade along with Open and Masters throwers.
 The coaching is from Gary England who has over 40 years of throws coaching experience and has had everything from state champs to national champs to USA Team members, see bio on this site.
 We recently lost the other half of our coaching staff, my father Jerry coached for 27 years in college and eight in Indiana high schools.
 Known as the Godfather of the throws in Indiana, his throwers have and still hold many of Indiana's record throws.
-He will be missed but his throwing spirit live on at our ring.
+He will be missed but his throwing spirit, it lives on at our ring.

 Throwing Equipment